lscorcia/keycloak-cns-authenticator/README.md

 is presented to Keycloak.

 ## Status
-This project is under development.
-At the moment there is nothing to see here!
+This project is under development, so for the moment I won't publish any release and you will have to build it yourself.
+It works and allows the creation of users from the data contained in the client certificate.
+The attribute mapping is hardcoded - if you want to change it, please see file `CnsX509ClientCertificateAuthenticator.java`.

 Until the project gets to a stable release, it will be targeting the most recent release of Keycloak as published on the website (see property `version.keycloak` in file pom.xml).
 Currently the main branch is